 Related Reading: How Oregon Divides Property in Divorce

-Selfies are a ubiquitous presence these days, so the rise of divorce selfies probably shouldn’t be a surprise.
+Selfies are a ubiquitous presence these days, so the rise of divorce selfies probably shouldn’t surprise anyone.
 Couples amicably ending a marriage have started taking to social media to joyously celebrate divorce and share their enthusiasm with the world.

-Often these photos take the form of a smiling, otherwise happy looking couple.
-They often brandish divorce certificates or show off a newly ring-free finger on their left hand.
-Some are simple, straightforward, and spur of the moment, while others are more elaborate and planned out in advance.
+Often these photos take the form of a smiling, otherwise happy-looking couple.
+They brandish divorce certificates or show off a newly ring-free finger on their left hand.
+Some are simple, straightforward, and spur-of-the-moment, while others are more elaborate and planned out in advance.

 And even if their divorce was a hellacious affair, many still take to social media to mark the occasion.
-Pics or it didn’t happen, right?
+After all, pics or it didn’t happen, right?

 Along the same lines, starting over means that you have the opportunity to start fresh and reinvent yourself.
 You can revamp your personal style, update your wardrobe, or get in shape.
 Now you have the freedom to release your dormant passions, experiment with new ones, and become the best version of yourself.